 Two more bedrooms were demolished and opened up to the space below to create a loft area and grand entrance to the downstairs.
 Now open to the family room and warmth of the pellet stove, the loft creates a more natural flow in the home while anchoring the two floors.

 During demolition, the Norbut crew discovered that much of the original character of the 1860’s home had been hidden.
-For instance, hand-hewn, floor-to-ceiling wood beams with handmade nails were found behind layers of drywall.
-These beams became the centerpiece of the new design and antique beams were sourced from local barns to finish out the space.
+For instance, hand-hewn, floor-to-ceiling wood columns with handmade nails were found behind layers of drywall.
+These columns became the centerpiece of the new design and antique beams were sourced from local barns to finish out the space.
 Replicas of the Bennington swirled-clay knobs from the mid-1800’s were also found to grace the new doors.

 Original, hardwood floors in various styles were also discovered under several layers of lead paint throughout the second floor.
 The Howletts wanted to preserve the floors versus encapsulating them with another type of floor covering.
 Fortunately, lead-certified professionals safely stripped the floors and stairs so they could be sealed with a rustic finish.